 Denmark is part of the constituency, so called Point Seven, together with Ireland, Luxembourg, Netherlands, Norway and Sweden.
-The constituency was created in 2002, including the same member countries up to now.
-The name was chosen to reflect the common commitment to the United Nations target for countries to spend 0.7% of their Gross National Income (GNI) on Official Development Assistance (ODA).
-Last time, Denmark was the board member, was from April 2015 to June 2017 representing Point Seven.
+Last time Denmark was the board member was from April 2015 to June 2017 representing Point Seven.
 Luxembourg is the current board member (2023-2025) with Sweden as alternate.
 Sweden will take over the board position after Luxembourg.
-Denmark is expected to be alternate to the board position in June 2025-2027 and board member June 2027-2029.
+Denmark is expected to be alternate to the board position in 2025-2027 and board member 2027-2029.